citta-lab/java/README.md

 java [ juggling pebbles ]
 --------------------------
-How we declare out classes, methods and variables affects the code behaviour.
+How we declare our classes, methods and variables affects the code behavior.
-(i).
-Access modifiers: public, protected, private.
-(ii).
-Non-access modifiers (including strictfp, final, and abstract)

 ### Tips
 * A `public` method can be accessed from anywhere in our application where as `private` method can only be accessed within the class.